-Requirements Notes The VMFS volume should have enough available space to hold all ESX If a memory reservation is not enabled for the Delphix Engine (in violation of memory requirements stated above), then space for a configuration and log files associated with the Delphix Engine. paging area equal to the Delphix Engine's VM memory must be added to the VMFS volume containing the Delphix VM configuration data.
+Requirements Notes The VMFS volume should have enough available space to hold all ESX configuration and log files associated If a memory reservation is not enabled for the Delphix Engine (in violation of memory requirements stated above), then space for a paging area equal to the Delphix Engine's VM memory must be added with the Delphix Engine. to the VMFS volume containing the Delphix VM configuration data.